 Server: Click to add a new server.
 Host: Enter the hostname or IP address of the server.
 Format: Select which syslog message format to use.

 Axis

+RFC 3164

-- RFC 3164 - RFC 5424
+RFC 5424

-Protocol: Select the protocol and port to use:
+Protocol: Select the protocol to use:

-- UDP (Default port is 514)
+UDP (Default port is 514)

-- TCP (Default port is 601)
+TCP (Default port is 601)

-- TLS (Default port is 6514)
+TLS (Default port is 6514)

+Port: Edit the port number to use a different port.
 Severity: Select which messages to send when triggered.
 CA certificate set: See the current settings or add a certificate.